 This morning, after some time in my prayer closet, in my mind I came back to this idea of “impossible goals”.
 When I leave my prayer closet, I am always more sure of who I am and who’s I am.
 And, setting goals coming from that place – that sure foundation – will be a different experience than coming from a place of personal scarcity, or a need to prove something – whether to myself or to anyone else.

 Coming from a place of personal abundance – I am 100% lovable, just the way I am, I am 100% worthy, just the way I am – my goals feel exciting, inspiring, a gift to me and to others.
 Do you feel that?
 Do you feel the Spirit of abundance, of love, of pure desires?

 Let’s start from that place, and let’s work from that place.

 What are some of my impossible goals?

-- I want to publish something
+- I want my work to be published

 - I want to travel for one year with my husband and children

 - I want to build a house – well, I want to design it and hire someone to build it, anyway

 - I want to learn to speak a second language fluently